 What Does California Sober Mean?

-California sober is a term used to describe sobriety from all drugs, with the exception of marijuana (cannabis) and sometimes psychedelics.
+California sober is a term used to describe sobriety from all drugs, except marijuana (cannabis) and sometimes psychedelics.

-There is no clear definition for California sober or sobriety within medical literature.
+There is no clear definition of California sober or sobriety within medical literature.

 Where Does The Term Come From?